martyhora/project-estimate-analyser/README.md

 The application produces structured PDF with the final estimate.

+Frontend of the application is written in Knockout and backend in PHP.

 # Installation

 To run the project you will need Apache, PHP, Composer and NodeJs installed.